top of page

 Grow Sales

-There are two ways to grow sales revenue: raise prices or sell more.
-Raising prices is a seemingly quick way to drive profit to the bottom-line, but there’s a tradeoff.
+There are two ways to grow sales: raise prices or sell more.
+Raising prices is a seemingly quick way to drive profit to the bottom line, but there’s a tradeoff.
 A high price tag might deter customers — simple cost and demand.
-Instead you could increase your marketing with new innovations, better trained sales teams, new locations, promotions, etc. which could increase sales, or just increase your own price tag and not sales.
-Remember, for every unit sold, there’s a cost of goods that cuts into the bottom line.
-So what can you do?
+Instead, you could increase your marketing with new innovations, better-trained sales teams, new locations, promotions, etc. which could increase sales.
+Or you could increase your own price tag.

 Internal-CircuitCity (1) (1).jpg